 Before getting on a mini van to Coimata, you may want to walk across the bridge to see the new eucalyptus forest park that is being built.
 It's enclosed by a wall and arched entrances.
 When it's finished people will be able to go have picnics and spend the day here.
 It's big.

 The Coimata mini-bus will drive you through the hills and upward until arriving at Coimata.
-It will make several stops before you get to the final stop "parada final" which is about 1/2 kilometer past the La Pasarela hotel.
+It will make several stops before you get to the final stop (parada final).
 It's a little red tin roofed bus stop in the middle of pretty much nowhere.
 The minivan stops, turns around, and heads back to the city so you can't go wrong.

 Once you're off the bus you'll see there is a little stream and a house and a cobblestone path that goes into the woods.
 Following this path, you'll come to a set of 2 colorful buildings.
 One is a tiny store that doesn't have much other than sodas and toilet paper, and the other is a bathroom.
 Past them there are some private properties (really pretty mountain houses) and just past them is the first waterfall, where you will also see an open picnic area with a tin roof.
 From the bus stop to the waterfalls is under 1 kilometer.
 Kids can walk this easily.
 It's more of a walk than a hike.